IhabBendidi/file-handling/Readme.md

 # Task 3

+### Purpose
+The goal of this task is to read an inverted index, without usage of any external library, and transform it into the TF-IDF matrix containing the TF-IDF score of each term

+### Implementation
 This task is about creating the TF-IDF matrix.
 The formulas used for computing are :

 IDF(t) = log_e(Total number of documents / Number of documents with term t in it)